PJs

 Guaranteeing parallel execution

 One common criticism of the work on ParallelJS is that the API itself does not guarantee parallel execution.
 Instead, our approach has been to offer methods whose definition makes parallel execution possible, but we have left it up to the engines to define the exact set of JavaScript that will be safe for parallel execution.
-Now, I definitely think it is a good idea to clearly define the subset of JavaScript that our engine will be able to execute in parallel.

 read more →